 Candidate: Marysville should be as white “as possible”

-A city council candidate shocked a public forum when she said she wants to keep "Marysville a white community as much as possible."
+A city council candidate in Michigan shocked a public forum when she said she wants to keep "Marysville a white community as much as possible."

 Jean Cramer made the comment Thursday in response to a question about diversity in Marysville, a city in St. Clair County, 55 miles (88 kilometers) northeast of Detroit.
 The Times Herald in Port Huron says she's one of five candidates running for three council seats in November.